 We may not be able to develop and introduce new products and technologies in a timely manner or new products and technologies may not gain market acceptance.
 We are in the early stage of product commercialization of certain Intelimer-based specialty packaging, Intellicoat seed coatings and other Intelimer polymer products and many of our potential products are in development.
-We believe that our future growth will depend in large part on our ability to develop and market new products, agricultural, industrial and medical companies will depend substantially on successfully developing, commercializing, achieving market acceptance of and reducing the cost of producing our products.
+We believe that our future growth will depend in large part on our ability to develop and market new products in our target markets and in new markets.
+In particular, we expect that our ability to compete effectively with existing food products, agricultural, industrial and medical companies will depend substantially on successfully developing, commercializing, achieving market acceptance of and reducing the cost of producing our products.
 In addition, commercial applications of our temperature switch polymer technology are relatively new and evolving.
 Our failure to develop new products or the failure of our new products to achieve market acceptance would have a material adverse effect on our business, results of operations and financial condition.